srimukhi/myRetail-RESTful-Service/README.md

 Steps to run the application:
-I have provided two runnable jar files, one for Database setup and one for the main Application that performs REST services We should make sure that MongoDB runs on the background whenever we are making a connection to it via our application.
+I have provided two runnable jar files, one for Database setup and one for the main Application that performs REST services.
+We should make sure that MongoDB runs on the background whenever we are making a connection to it via our application.

 •	Now, run the DbSetup-0.0.1—SNAPSHOT.jar in the command prompt in the following way,